UK Announces Universal Service Obligation

 The UK USO announcement followed the government’s rejection of British Telecom’s proposal to voluntarily deliver a universal service on its own terms and the government’s decision to provide everyone in the UK with a legal right to broadband”.

-This has been welcome news for organisations representing rural interests in the UK such as the CLA (Country Land and Business Association) which represents rural home owners and businesses, who have seen first-hand how difficult it is for rural communities to get fast broadband.
+This has been welcome news for organizations representing rural interests in the UK such as the CLA (Country Land and Business Association) which represents rural home owners and businesses, who have seen first-hand how difficult it is for rural communities to get fast broadband.

-Digital minister, Matt Hancock, said the rollout would not mean high-speed broadband was automatically delivered to every property.
+Digital minister, Matt Hancock, said the roll out would not mean high-speed broadband was automatically delivered to every property.
 “It’s about having the right to demand it.
 It’s an on-demand programme.
 If you don’t go on the internet and aren’t interested then you won’t phone up and demand this,” he told BBC Radio 4’s Today programme.
 “The ‘access’ is being able to demand it.”
 Hancock admitted the UK still lagged many parts of the world in terms of broadband speeds.

 The USO means that when consumers request a connection the universal service provider) will be obliged to build all reasonable requests up to a cost threshold (£3,400 proposed).
 The USO is expected to be funded by a cost-sharing industry fund.